instrat-pl/pypsa-pl/README.md

 2. Set the `scenario_name` and `reference_year`.
 The available scenarios are `instrat` and `pep2040`, the input data is provided for years `2020`, `2021`, `2025`, `2030`, `2035`, `2040`.
 It is necessary to run each year separately.
 3. Save the file and run it (if an error pops up, make sure the terminal points to the correct directory).
 4. This will create the `PyPSA` input data in your `pypsa-pl/pypsa/scenario_name/data/reference_year/` folder.
-5. Run the `run_pypsa_lopf` script.
+5. Open the `run_pypsa_lopf` script in the `pypsa-pl` folder using your IDE
+6. Set the solver name in line 155 (where the `network.lopf` function is called).
+See the `PyPSA` documentation for a list of compatible solvers.
+7. Save the file and run it.
-6. Once the optimization is finished, the results will be placed in your `pypsa-pl/pypsa/scenario_name/results/reference_year/` folder.
+8. Once the optimization is finished, the results will be placed in your `pypsa-pl/pypsa/scenario_name/results/reference_year/` folder.

 ## Accessing the results